Takayuki Godai

 Takayuki Godai (五代高之, Godai Takayuki) is a Japanese actor best known as the shōguns ninja Saizō in the long-running prime-time television jidaigeki Abarenbō Shōgun.
 Godai first appeared as Saizō in Episode 57 of Series III, and continued through Series IV and V, about 190 episodes.

-His stage name is the name of the character portrayed by Yujiro Ishihara in the 1969 film Eiko e no 5,000 kiro.

 He is also a voice actor.
 He has had important roles in Taiyo Sentai Sun Vulcan, and as the villain Akudaikaan in Futari wa Pretty Cure Splash Star.

+Biography

+His stage name is the name of the character portrayed by Yujiro Ishihara in the 1969 film Eiko e no 5,000 kiro.

 In film, Godai played the male lead opposite Rina Akiyama in the 2006 horror film Eko eko azaraku: B-page.
 He appeared in the 1985 Shiosai, an adaptation of The Sound of Waves by Yukio Mishima.
 He also played a role in Moonlight Mask (the 1981 movie version).

 Godai appeared live on stage at a special performance Koi densetsu: Ai sureba koso by Yōko Nagayama.